briancroxall/borderwaters/README.md

 ### jamericanhistory-dec2019-txt
 Text files generated from `jamericanhistory` folder (see above) in December 2019.
 This is the final issue of the decade.
 I created a separate folder so I wouldn't have to delete the current text files.

-### amerquar
-This folder contains the Python scripts that Jeremy Browne wrote to index and then download the 2018 and 2019 _American Quarterly_ articles from Project Muse. `indexes.txt`, `articles.txt`, and the `indexes` folder are all parts of the scripts.
-The `articles` folder contains the saved HTML output that we will work on.

-Steps
-1. Use Name Mangler to add `amerquar_` to the beginning of each file name and to replace `-` with `_` throughout the name.
-2. Run `extract-amerquar.py`, which extracts text, cleans it, and saves results in the folder `amerquar-txt`.
-This script was based on the `extract-jamericanhistory.py` script in this repo and then updated to fit the particular metadata schema.

-### amerquar-txt
-Text files generated from `amerquar` folder (see above).